openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 Choose one of the following:

-- :ref:`kvm-term` -- Choose this option for bare-metal installations
+- :ref:`kvm-term` -- Choose this option for bare-metal installations.

-- :ref:`qemu-term` -- Choose this option for VirtualBox installations
+- :ref:`qemu-term` -- Choose this option for VirtualBox installations.

 - :ref:`vcenter-term` -- Choose this option if you have a vCenter environment with ESXi servers to be used as hypervisors.
+  You must also :ref:`configure communication<vcenter-config-ug>`
+  with vCenter.

 .. raw:: pdf